Health & Wellness

 We understand how much you love your pup, and that level of care comes with a responsibility to know all you can about their health.
 That’s why we’re breaking down rare conditions in dogs.

-While Down syndrome, a genetic condition in which one is born with an extra copy of a chromosome, can't affect dogs, other rare conditions do, Dr. Aliya McCullough, Fetch by The Dodo’s on-staff veterinarian, tells The Dig.
+While Down syndrome, a genetic condition in which one is born with an extra copy of a chromosome, can't affect dogs, other rare conditions do, Dr. Aliya McCullough, Fetch’s on-staff veterinarian, tells The Dig.

 These rare conditions fall into two categories: inherited conditions, which are passed through genes, and congenital conditions, which arise from abnormal development while a pup is in utero.